ros-security/community/README.md

   * Contributors do not need to particpate in the Working Group beyond contributing code.
 * __Member__:  A participant in Security Working Group discussions.
 Responsiblities include:
   * Attending a majority of the Security Working Group meetings
-  * Commenting on pull requests
-  * Any Approver may invite new Member to join the Working Group
   * New members should be recognized at the next Security Working Group meeting
 * __Reviewer__:  Responsible for reviewing pull requests
-  * _TBD_
+  * Review and comment on pull requests
   * Triage vulnerability reports
 * __Approver__:  Responsible for approving pull requests
   * All approvers are also reviewers
+  * Approvers can add members to the Working Group
   * Only approvers can create pull requests
 * __Moderator__:  Responsible for facilitating the governance structure.
   * Granting and removing access